Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

 <br>

 <p class="header_box" >Detail information</p>
-This section lists all the experimentally validated aptamers. <a style="color:salmon">You can download the tables by clicking the five buttons above the tables</a>.
+This section lists all the experimentally validated aptamers.<font style="color:salmon;">You can download the tables by clicking the five buttons above the tables</font>.

 <br><br>
 <div class="form-container">
   <!-- 搜索框 -->